 In the liberation war of Bangladesh, people of all ages participated impulsively.
 Apart from men, women also came forward to fight against the Pakistani junta and they played a very significant role in the war.
 But in the pages of history, we rarely see the heroic presence of women.
 They are mostly presented as victims of war.
 In this paper, the author has tried to identify the underlying reasons for undermining the contribution of women to the independence war of Bangladesh.
-And different roles played by women during the war such as guerrilla fighter, informant, volunteer, social worker, organizer, motivator, and so on have been discussed in the paper.
+And different roles played by women during the war such as guerrilla fighters, informants, volunteers, social workers, organizers, motivators, and so on have been discussed in the paper.

 Background of the Study